bbauska/Coursera-Bootstrap/readme.md

 I forgot to include double dash at the end there.

-That\'s the reason why this was not turning colors.
+That&apos;s the reason why this was not turning colors.

 Sometimes you are happy that your editor is pointing out this potential mistakes that you might be committing.